Jenna and Chris

 Plemmirio Reserve Beach Club

-For our last day, we booked out the Plemmirio Reserve Beach Club for the official ceremony celebrating the final event of the wedding tour.
-A delicious afternoon lunch, drinks, toasts, and one last cake.
+For our last day, we booked out the Plemmirio Reserve Beach Club for the official ceremony of the wedding tour.
+A long afternoon lunch, drinks, toasts, and one last cake.
+After three full days together, this was the version of the wedding party that had completely melded.
+Former strangers, now best friends.

 Plemmirio Reserve Beach Club